blandwhite/Project_1/README.md

 ## Next Steps

-   *1. Run MC Simulations to compare 252 trading days per year vs. 365 trading days.*
+1. Run MC Simulations to compare 252 trading days per year vs. 365 trading days.

-   *2. Consider running the analyzer using an API pull to get more current data.
-Give user the ability to change certain variables, e.g. Coin name, length of simulation and weights between coins.*
+2. Consider running the analyzer using an API pull to get more current data.
+Give user the ability to change certain variables, e.g. Coin name, length of simulation and weights between coins.

 ---